 If your Frenchie is fully potty trained and you find that they have an “accident” every time you leave the house, this is a pretty strong indicator that your Frenchie is struggling with some anxiety while you are gone.

 You might even find that your puppy or adult dog starts to eat their own poop.
 This symptom can be very distressing, but you can make steps to prevent it – to help you with this I’ve put together a guide on how to stop a Frenchie eating their own feces.

 Frenchies are not loud dogs to begin with, so if they start barking and howling every time you leave the house, this is another strong indicator that they are struggling with separation anxiety.

-You might have seen photos of Lola the puppy on our blog.
-We often look after her to help her owners out, and unlike Claude who can deal with being left home alone for a couple of hours, she starts to bark like crazy as soon as we leave the house.
+You might have seen photos of a younger Frenchie puppy on our blog.
+We sometimes look after her to help her owners out, and unlike Claude who can deal with being left home alone for a couple of hours, she starts to bark like crazy as soon as we leave the house for a few moments.